Chip-Off Forensics Training (CASE)

 NEW!
 Unique custom-made Advanced Solutions Kits for various extraction methods.
 Advanced Solution Kits are available as a stand-alone "solution kit only" purchase or as a bundle with this course.
 To learn more, or to purchase this course with an accompanying solution kit visit our page About Advanced Solution Kits.

 Course Length: 5-Days

-Cellebrite’s Advanced Smartphone Extraction (CASE) training is an advanced-level five-day course lead by Cellebrite Certified Instructors (CCIs).
+Cellebrite’s Chip-Off Forensics Training (CASE) training is an advanced-level five-day course lead by Cellebrite Certified Instructors (CCIs).
 During this course, participants will learn about the chip-off process using a milling process, IR Heat and polishing through the board, flash memory in mobile devices (NAND/NOR, eMMC/eMCP, UFS), methodologies, and purpose as well as understand the equipment and accessories necessary for performing successful chip-off extractions.
 Instructors will help attendees to not only develop, but also to hone fundamental soldering skills, various methods to clean and “reball” a chip, and gain practical knowledge with hands-on practice as well as share best practices and legal considerations for processing chip-off extractions.
 Students hone their skills with a minimum of five chip offs, using the techniques learned, including UFS style chips.
 Additionally, participants will learn how to fully leverage the Physical Analyzer in order to properly decode the extractions.
 Students will become familiar with conducting eMMC/ eMCP extractions directly from a damaged memory chip using the Z3X Pro box, should it be necessary.
 A written test and practical is conducted at the end of the course, and students may use any of the three techniques learned to conduct the practical.
 Successful completion of the written test AND practical awards the participant the CASE Certification.